17 Tips on How to Sell Your House in a Down Market

 2. Know your home’s value

-Another option to find out your home’s current value is to get a pre-listing appraisal.
-This is when a certified appraiser independently tours your home and reviews your square footage, overall condition, and features, and compares that information to other houses in your area.
+Find a top local agent who can provide you with a CMA using HomeLight’s Agent Match platform.
+If you choose to have an appraisal before listing, a certified appraiser independently tours your home, reviews your square footage, overall condition, and features, and compares that information to other houses in your area.

 3. Get a pre-listing home inspection

-When a market turns down, and the number of buyers decreases, knowing every potential issue that could affect the sale of your home can be important.
+When a market turns down, and the number of buyers shrinks, knowing every potential issue that could affect the sale of your home is important.
 Unlike an appraiser, who observes what they can without climbing up on the roof or going underneath your home, a home inspector’s assessment is a closer examination of your home.

 A pre-listing inspection can reveal potential problems including missing shingles, electrical issues, or water leaks.
 Having a detailed report of your major systems ensures no surprises will catch you off guard when a buyer’s inspection is done.

-One caveat regarding pre-listing inspections, state laws typically mandate that sellers must disclose known property issues to buyers.
+One caveat regarding pre-listing inspections is that state laws typically mandate that sellers disclose known property issues to buyers.
 You’ll likely be required to disclose any major pre-listing inspection findings that you choose not to repair.

 4. Know what’s happening in the market